Friedrich Albert Lange: Biography

 In 1866, discouraged by affairs in Germany, he moved to Winterthur, near Zurich, to become connected with the democratic newspaper, Winterthurer Landbote.
-In 1869 he was Privatdozent at the University of Zurich, and the next year he was appointed professor of inductive philosophy, a new position.
+In 1869, he was Privatdozent at the University of Zurich, and the next year he was appointed professor of inductive philosophy, a new position.
 He was also engaged in the Swiss Democratic movement and helped write the constitution of the Canton of Zurich.
 This was distinguished by the use of "direct democratic" measures such as referendum and recall.
-Still in Zurich he recognized first signs of his illness, which led several years later to his death.
-The strong French sympathies of the Swiss in the Franco-Prussian War as well as the prospect for a pension for his wife in the case of his death led to his speedy resignation.
+Still in Zurich, he recognized first signs of his illness, which led several years later to his death.
+The strong French sympathies of the Swiss in the Franco-Prussian War, as well as the prospect of a pension for his wife in the case of his death, led to his speedy resignation.
 He had an offer from the universities of Würzburg, Königsberg, Kiel, Gießen and Jena, but in 1872 he accepted a professorship at the University of Marburg.
 He is sometimes credited with founding the Marburg School of neo-Kantianism, along with his star pupil, Hermann Cohen.
 It was Cohen, however, who pioneered the Marburg School's characteristic logicist interpretation of Kantian philosophy.
 In later years, Lange accepted Cohen's refutation of a psychological interpretation of the a priori, to which he himself had once subscribed.

 Although he rejected Marxist materialism, a materialism that, according to Engels and Marx, he had completely misunderstood, Lange continued to influence the German Social-Democratic movement.
 He favoured an ethically motivated, reformist socialism.
 He especially influenced some leaders of the Lassallean General German Workers' Union and, posthumously, the Revisionist theoretician Eduard Bernstein, whose slogan "Kant, not cant" proclaimed his abandonment of Marxian "scientific socialism" in favour of a neo-Kantian, ethically based social reformism.
 Subsequent leaders of the Marburg School, such as Cohen and Natorp, continued this association with the reformist wing of the SPD.
 Unhappily, his body was already stricken with disease.
 He no longer played a role in the unification of the Lassalleans with Bebel's socialists into the unified SPD in May 1875.
-After a lingering illness, probably gastro-intestinal cancer, he died in Marburg in November of that year.
+After a lingering illness, probably gastrointestinal cancer, he died in Marburg in November of that year.
 His Logische Studien (Logical Studies) were published by Hermann Cohen in 1877.
 Lange also wrote a number of literary studies which were published posthumously.
 His main work, the Geschichte des Materialismus is a didactic exposition of principles rather than a history in the proper sense.
 According to Lange, to think clearly about materialism is to refute it.